GrafiteInc/Docs/markdown/utilities/form_maker.md

 legend: A label for the legend of horizontal checkboxes
 null_value: False by default, but allows empty values to be placed at the front of selects
 null_label: Text which is placed as the first option in a select with a blank value
+value: If you set the value of a field it will fill it in, or select it in the case of selects
 label: A label
 model: Model class for the HasOne and HasMany Fields
 model_options: Model options